 For additional information, visit https://support.quest.com/kace-systems-deployment-appliance/kb/111864.
 This article provides a list of tested NAS devices, however there are others that provide adequate functionality.
-KACE does not publish any specifications for Windows-based storage servers, so it is important if using a Windows machine to ensure it runs on modern enterprise-class hardware.
+KACE

 Troubleshooting appliance issues

 You can access the appliance Support Portal to request a Support team tether to your appliance.
 You can also test the Boot Manager, recover devices, and download log files from the Administrator Console, which can be useful during troubleshooting.